 The Standard Prayer Book Contents Start Reading Page Index Text [Zipped] This is a Jewish prayer book, or Siddur, containing prayers, meditations, and texts used during life passage ceremonies including circumcision, marriage and funerals, with variants for Jewish holy days.
 It includes texts such as the Ten Commandments, the Maimonidean 13 Principles of Faith, and the Pirqe Aboth (Ethics of the Fathers).
 This Siddur, The Standard Prayer Book, appears to have been widely used in the early 20th century.
-This is the first freely available, open-source online Siddur posted on the Internet.--J.B.

 The 24 Books of the Hebrew Bible In their simplest form, the twenty-four books of the Jewish Bible - the Tanach - present a history of the first 3500 years from creation until the building of the second Temple in Jerusalem.
 The books also relate the history of the Jewish nation from its earliest stage, through the giving of the Law at Mount Sinai, and until the end of the first commonwealth.
 But the Tanach is much more than just history.
 In it one can learn about G-d's plan for the world and of His relationship with mankind, specifically, His chosen nation - the Jews.
 Here is where G-d tells us what He wants us to do!
 "And now, Israel, what does the Lord your G-d want of you?
 Presented here is a very short overview of each of the books of Tanach, divided into three main categories: the Chumash, the Prophets and the Writings.
 The Five Books of Moses (Chumash)